Totaku05/dns_tunneling/Readme.md

-DNSTUN_CLIENT APPLICATION
+C DNSTUN_CLIENT APPLICATION
 For the dnstun_client application, you need to install the curl library.
-To build the dnstun_client application, you need to go to the dnstun_client folder and execute the make command.
+To build the dnstun_client application and the libdnstun_client.so shared library, you need to go to the dnstun_client folder and execute the make command.
 You can use the executable file named as dnstun_client with the following options:
 [-h/--help - Show the possible options]
 [-a/--address <address> - Enter the server address (the default address is http://localhost:8000/)] [-s/--source_file <file name> - Enter the source file name (the default name is test)] [-d/--destination_file <file name> - Enter the destination file name (the default output is to the console)]

+PYTHON DNSTUN_CLIENT APPLICATION
+For the python dnstun_client application, you need to build the libdnstun_client.so shared library.
+You can find the dnstun_client.py file in the dnstun_client folder.
+You can use the python dnstun_client with the following options:
+[-h/--help - Show the possible options]
+[-a <address>/--address=<address> - Enter the server address (the default address is http://localhost:8000/)] [-s <file name>/--source_file=<file name> - Enter the source file name (the default name is test)] [-d <file name>/--destination_file=<file name> - Enter the destination file name (the default output is to the console)]

 C DNSTUN_SERVER APPLICATION
 For the dnstun_server application, you need to install the c-ares library.